nelsonfigueroa/nelson.cloud/content/posts/learning_go.md

 ## Go Basics

-*Note: At any point while writing Go code, you can run `go fmt` in your terminal and Go will automatically format your code!*
+At any point while writing Go code, you can run `go fmt` in your terminal and Go will automatically format your code.
+Additionally, running `godoc -http :8000` will start up a local server on port 8000 where you can view documentation.

 Now, let's create our first go program.
 Create a file called `hello.go`: